 Education for these children has long been neglected, but there is a growing recognition of its central importance.
 As part of a broad, global efforts to strengthen the response to education in emergencies and protracted crises, INEE led a global consultation to facilitate dialogue and collect inputs from all over the world.
 This consultation, which ran from 29 January - 12 February 2016, focused on how to operationalise solutions toward a new platform for global EiE work.
 One of the key outcomes of this consultation was Education Cannot Wait: proposing a fund for education in emergencies, produced by the Overseas Development Institute (ODI), which outlined the potential operation of the Education Cannot Wait Fund.

-Built on extensive consultation and dialogue among a range of stakeholders, Education Cannot Wait - a fund for education in emergencies is an education crisis fund designed to transform the global education sector, including both humanitarian and development responses.
+Built on this global consultation and dialogue among a range of stakeholders, The Education Cannot Wait Fund was created as an education crisis fund designed to transform the global education sector, including both humanitarian and development responses.
 Launched at the World Humanitarian Summit in May 2016, the fund aims to deliver a more collaborative, agile, and rapid response to education in emergencies in order to fulfill the right to education for children and young people affected by crises.
-It is about both restoring hope to millions of children and demonstrating that the governments who signed the 2030 Sustainable Development Goal pledge intend to keep their promise.

-Five core functions have been identified for the Fund, each of which directly address obstacles which were identified as playing a significant role in preventing or limiting education responses in humanitarian crises:
+Five core functions have been identified for the Fund, each of which directly addresses obstacles which were identified as playing a significant role in preventing or limiting education responses in humanitarian crises: